Maryland Route 392

 Maryland Route 392 (MD 392) is a state highway in the U.S. state of Maryland.
 The state highway runs 13.54 mi from MD 16 in East New Market east to the Delaware state line at Reliance, where the highway continues east as Delaware Route 20 (DE 20).
-MD 392 connects East New Market with Hurlock as well as Seaford, Delaware via DE 20.
+MD 392 connects East New Market with Hurlock as well as Seaford, Delaware, via DE 20.
 The state highway was constructed from Finchville to Reliance in the early 1930s.
 MD 392 was extended west to Hurlock in 1951 and to East New Market in 1957.

 Route description

 MD 392 begins at an intersection with MD 16 (Mount Holly Road) just outside the town of East New Market.
 The state highway heads east as the East New Market Bypass, a two-lane undivided road.
 After passing Linkwood Road, MD 392 curves to the northeast and parallels the Seaford Line of the Maryland and Delaware Railroad as the highway passes through the outer edge of East New Market.
 The state highway leaves the town limits after intersecting MD 14 (Railroad Avenue).
 MD 392 passes through farmland and the hamlet of Hubbard on its way to Hurlock.
-Just southwest of the town, Poplar Street (unsigned MD 392A) exits to head toward the center of Hurlock while MD 392 curves to the east, crossing the railroad track.
+Just southwest of the town, Poplar Street (unsigned MD 392A) exits to head toward the center of Hurlock while MD 392 curves to the east, crossing the railroad track at-grade.
 The state highway becomes Delaware Avenue while passing through the southern part of Hurlock.
-MD 392 passes Hurlock Park and Hurlock Elementary School before intersecting MD 331 (Main Street).
+MD 392 passes south of Hurlock Park and Hurlock Elementary School before intersecting MD 331 (Main Street).

 MD 392 crosses Wrights Branch at the east town limit of Hurlock and the highway's name changes to Harrison Ferry Road.
 After passing through a forested area, the state highway crosses Palmer Mill Road in the hamlet of Harrison Ferry before traversing Marshyhope Creek on the Harrison Ferry Bridge.
 MD 392 passes through the Chesapeake Forest Lands before the farmland returns before the intersection with MD 313 (Eldorado Road) in Finchville.
 The state highway continues east along Finchville Reliance Road to the village of Reliance just west of the Delaware state line.
 MD 392 intersects MD 577 (Reliance Road) 0.03 mi west of the state line and meets Galestown Reliance Road on the state line itself.
 The roadway continues east as DE 20 (Stein Highway) toward Seaford.